Judges' Filing Preferences

 21. In Social Security cases, deliver courtesy copies of the complaint, answer and all briefs/memoranda to the Clerk's office.

-23. Communications to the court should normally be in the form of a motion, memorandum, status report, or other traditional document designation.
-Letters are acceptable only in unusual circumstances.
-Nevertheless, all written communications from Filing Users relating to an action should be filed unless there are grounds for an ex parte communication.
-The filed communications should not be submitted in any other form (e.g., by facsimile, mail, email, or hand delivery) unless expressly requested.
+23. Communications to the court should normally be in the form of a FILED written communication (i.e., motion, memorandum, status report, or other traditionally filed document).
+All written communications from Filing Users relating to an action should be filed unless there are grounds for an ex parte communication.
+Other forms of communication (e.g., facsimile, mail, email, hand delivery, or phone) are prohibited unless expressly authorized by judge-specific preference, local rule, or other specific authorization.

 JUDGE-SPECIFIC PREFERENCES